25 Ways To Play with Your New Baby! (Baby Activities for 0-3 months)

 21. Try sticking your tongue out at baby and see if she imitates you!

-Play a round of copy cat with your baby!
+Play a round of copy cat and make silly faces at your baby!

 Try sticking your tongue out, copying your baby’s coos, and making other fun sounds to see if your baby copies you.